Hogia logo

 FAQ

-Do I need to replace Hogia to sell online?
+Do we need to replace Hogia to sell online?

-How do Norce, Shopware, Shopify, and Magento / Hyvä differ for a Hogia setup?
+How do the platform options differ for a Hogia setup?

-What data typically syncs between Hogia and the store?
+What data typically syncs between Hogia and the ecommerce platform?

 What does a project like this typically cost?

-Engagements range from a focused discovery sprint to a phased implementation depending on platform choice, catalogue complexity, and how much content and UX work is needed.
-We scope and price after the discovery phase so both sides have a clear picture before committing to the full build.
+Projects range from a focused discovery sprint to a phased implementation depending on catalogue size, platform choice, and integration complexity.
+We scope and price after the discovery phase so you get a realistic estimate before committing to a full build.